Skip to main content

 Working in smaller lots has many advantages, including better quality, less work-in-process inventory, and a reduction in inventory costs and required storage space.
 As for just-in-time manufacturing, smaller lots mean that only the immediately required amount of goods is produced, and nothing is made to stock.

 In addition to standardizing the procedures and working with smaller lots, a just-in-time manufacturer has to have a well-planned facility layout that would support the production flow.
-This can be created with an approach called cellular manufacturing, wherein equipment, parts bins, tools, and workstations are arranged in cells to accommodate optimized workflows, reducing set-up and changeover times, and ensuring a streamlined movement of materials.
+This can be created with an approach called cellular manufacturing, wherein equipment, parts bins, tools, and workstations are arranged in cells to accommodate optimized manufacturing processes, reducing set-up and changeover times, and ensuring a streamlined movement of materials.

 Backward scheduling means that production orders are scheduled precisely so they would be finished and promptly delivered by the clients’ requested delivery dates.
 That means everything is scheduled for the last minute, including the ordering of the materials and the production itself.
 This, however, cannot be manually done on a consistent basis and requires an ERP/MRP system with a backward scheduling functionality.

-Just-in-Time Manufacturing with a cloud-based ERP/MRP system
+Just-in-Time manufacturing with a cloud-based ERP/MRP system

 By providing a centralized data system and effortless and accurate communication between departments, an ERP system creates a basis for the implementation of JIT.
-As each data entry is reflected throughout the software, all departments instantly receive the necessary information.
-For example, a customer order is automatically converted into a manufacturing order.
-By using backward scheduling, an ERP/MRP system can seamlessly schedule an order so that it would be finished right when it should be dispatched.
+As each data entry is reflected throughout the software, all departments instantly receive the necessary information for successfully executing the company’s JIT strategy.

 Key takeaways